Surveys consistently indicate that anywhere from 75%-80% of Americans approaching retirement have no idea how much money they need to retire!

 In reality, there is a cost to you to do nothing until retirement:

-That cost is if you wait until retirement to get help from an advisor, you may find out you do not have enough to do the things you worked so hard to be able to do in retirement!!!
+If you wait until retirement to get help from an advisor, you may not have enough to do the things you worked so hard to be able to do in retirement!!!